-Expenditure Guidelines

-Type Policy

-General Trav Information

-Expense Reimburseme With the exception of per diem and mileage, all requests for reimbursement require itemized receipts.
+Expenditure Guidelines Туре Policy General Travel Information An advance will not be issued for travel expenditures.
+All travel expenses must be supported with an itemized receipt.
+Purchases for airfare, hotels, car rentals, and expense reimbursements, all require back-up documentation indicating the business purpose of the expense.
+Acceptable documentation must contain the dates, location and purpose of the trip, which could include the following: training/meeting agenda, certificate of completion, conference registration, etc. Reimbursement for transportation costs will be at the most reasonable means of transport, such as purchasing Southwest Airlines tickets at the Wanna Get Away rate.
+Additional expenses associated with the extended travel (such as a Saturday night stay) may be reimbursed when the cost of airfare would be less than the cost of additional expenses (lodging, meals).
+Documentation is required to justify the expense.
+The use of travel websites such as Expedia, Priceline, Travelocity, etc., are prohibited as these expenses and taxes are not itemized, and generally do not have cancellation policies.
+Rental cars may be an exception if an itemized receipt is available.
+Accent Travel is available for booking airfare, and there is an account setup for the County.
+Cancellation fees or unused travel expenses, are not reimbursable unless due to a business related expense, or a personal emergency as approved by the County Auditor.
+Documentation for the change must be submitted for consideration.
+These include fees related to changing or canceling a flight, cancelation fees related to lodging, or unused travel arrangements.
+Personal purchases using a p-card are not allowed.
+If a charge is made on a p-card for a personal purchase (by mistake), employees must include a check made payable to Williamson County, with the p-card statement.
+Expense reimbursements & p-card statements both require their own backup documentation (who, what, when, where) as applicable.
+Expense Reimbursement With the exception of per diem and mileage, all requests for reimbursement require itemized receipts.
 Each expense reimbursement must have the employee signature and department head approval.
-Ensure that the correct budget line item is being charged All expense reimbursements must be received in the Auditor's Office within 60 days of the incurrence of the expense.
+All expense reimbursements must be received in the Auditor's Office within 60 days of the incurrence of the expense.
 Any items over the 60 days will be denied reimbursement; unless specifically approved by the County Judge.
 Tax for meals, airline tickets, hotel stays and parking are normally the only taxes that will be reimbursed for purchases.
 The sales tax exemption form is available on the Auditor's Portal.
 Employees are responsible for repayment of inappropriately reimbursed expenses whenever an audit or subsequent review of the travel expense reimbursement documentation finds an employee submitted reimbursement contrary to these guidelines.
-Personal purchases are not allowed and must be reimbursed immediately if they occur.
-Attach a check, made payable to Williamson County, for these charges with expense reimbursement Expenses incurred due to an employee or an elected official serving on a board or committee of an association related to County employment will only be reimbursed to the extent that the association does not reimburse.
-Documentation of the request for reimbursement, will need to be provided from the association along with the association's denial of the request The Auditor's Office may request additional documentation for any or all reimbursements Reimbursements for business travel require documentation showing the purpose of the trip, the location, the dates, and the person attending. (who, what when, where) Hotel folios should be included as backup when possible
+Expenses incurred due to an employee or an elected official serving on a board or committee of an association related to County employment will only be reimbursed to the extent that the association does not reimburse.
+Documentation of the request for reimbursement, will need to be provided from the association along with the association's denial of the request.
+The Auditor's Office may request additional documentation for any or all reimbursements.
+Reimbursements for business travel require documentation showing the purpose of the trip, the location, the dates, and the person attending. (who, what when, where) Hotel folios should be included as backup when possible.